max01110/SumItUp/README.md

 ## Coded With
 - Node.js
 - p5
-- Python (one version of algorithm uses NLP)
+- Python (one version of algorithm uses NLP with spaCY API)
 - HTML/CSS

 ## To-Do: